Mescht/MultiResetWall-NoWP/README.md

 # MultiResetWall No World Preview

-This is a modified version of Specnr's [MultiResetWall](https://github.com/Specnr/MultiResetWall) for use without the World Preview mod
+This is a modified version of Specnr's [MultiResetWall](https://github.com/Specnr/MultiResetWall) for use without World Preview